RQISL/portfolio-project-5-robert-quinlan/README.md

 * On the owner's side, the "My Account" section provides comprehensive product management capabilities along with profile settings and logout functionality.
 Admin users will have the ability to perform CRUD operations, including creating, reading/editing, updating, and deleting products.
 These actions will be seamlessly displayed on the site through intuitive buttons, ensuring efficient management of the site's content.

 * The profile can only be updated by the user or owner, with the exception of the address field which can be changed by either party.
 Our product ensures efficient and secure account management for all users.

+* Exciting news!
+We now offer the option to order an art gallery without signing up.
+We understand that some users prefer not to use their profile, so we've made it hassle-free for you.
+Simply place your order and we'll send all the details directly to your email.
+No signup required!
+Enjoy our art gallery experience effortlessly.
 1.
     <details>
         <summary>Click here to see from left to right menu</summary>